kamperh/kamperh.github.io/people.md

 # Low-Resource Speech & Language (LSL)

 The *Low-Resource Speech & Language (LSL)* group is a small research group at Stellenbosch University working on methods that would allow speech and language processing systems to be developed with as little supervision as possible.
-Apart from the students listed below, LSL also has a number of members from the DSP and MediaLabs at Stellenbosch.
+Apart from the students listed below, LSL also has a number of members from the DSP laboratory and MediaLab at Stellenbosch.

 ### Current students